kubernetes/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 #### Memory reservations {#resource-management-memory}

-Windows does not have an out-of-memory process killer as Linux does.
+Windows does not have an out-of-memory process killer as Linux has.
 Windows always treats all user-mode memory allocations as virtual, and pagefiles are mandatory (on Linux, the kubelet will by default not start with swap space enabled).